Generating magnon Bell states via parity measurement: Theoretical framework

-An effective nonunitary operator similar to Eq.~(\ref{ParityProjection}) for magnon modes can be constructed by the unitary evolution of the whole system and the projective measurement on the ancillary atom.
-As shown in Fig.~\ref{Fig:Model}(c), our model consists of two cavity modes, two magnon modes, and a $V$-type atom (superconducting qutrit).
-The cavity mode-$a$ is coupled to the magnon-$n$ and the atomic transition $|g\rangle\leftrightarrow|e\rangle$ and cavity mode-$b$ is coupled to the magnon-$m$ and the atomic transition $|g\rangle\leftrightarrow|f\rangle$.
-Practically, the interactions between magnons (atomic transitions) and cavity modes can be realized by mounting the YIG spheres near the antinode of the corresponding cavity mode~\cite{MagnonQubitCoupling,Multistable}.
-And the crosstalk between magnon-$n$ and cavity mode-$b$ and that between magnon-$m$ and cavity mode-$a$ are assumed to be negligible~\cite{MagnonXu}.
+An effective nonunitary operator similar to Eq.~(\ref{ParityProjection}) for magnon modes can be constructed by the unitary evolution of the whole system and the projective measurement on the ancillary qutrit.
+As shown in Fig.~\ref{Fig:Model}(c), our model consists of two cavity modes, two magnon modes, and a $V$-type qutrit.
+The cavity mode-$a$ is coupled to the magnon-$n$ and the qutrit transition $|g\rangle\leftrightarrow|e\rangle$ and cavity mode-$b$ is coupled to the magnon-$m$ and the qutrit transition $|g\rangle\leftrightarrow|f\rangle$.
+The crosstalk between magnon-$n$ and cavity mode-$b$ and that between magnon-$m$ and cavity mode-$a$ are assumed to be negligible~\cite{MagnonXu}.
 The full Hamiltonian can be written as ($\hbar\equiv1$)